koendv/raspberry-fan/README.md

 ![LTC1695 Fan Controller](doc/3.jpg  "LTC1695 Fan Controller")

 This is a fan speed controller for the Raspberry Pi.
-The main advantages are:

-* small number of components: one IC and two capacitors.
-* low noise

 ## Hat